-As organizations start adopting Microsoft Teams, it’s something users and remote employees consistently encounter how to take advantage of guest access AND remote access.
-You might think, “Why would you emphasize the EN’?
-Aren’t they the same?
-The short answer: no, they’re not.
-The purpose of this Blog is to explain the differences between guest access and remote access and then split the layers of external sharing into Microsoft Teams.
-Let’s get started!
+As organizations start to adopt Microsoft Teams, something that users and remote workers are consistently running into is how to take advantage of guest access AND remote access.
+You might be thinking, “Why emphasize the AND’?
+Are they not the same?
+The short answer: no, they aren’t.
+The purpose of this Blog is to explain the differences between guest access and remote access and then break down the layers of external sharing in Microsoft Teams.
+Let’s start!

-Before we can explain the differences, we must first define exactly what each means.
-Then we split the nuances of what separates the two.
+Before we can explain what the differences are, we must first define exactly what each means.
+Next, we break down the nuances of what separates the two.

 Microsoft defines guest access as allowing users to “add individual users from outside your organization to your teams and channels in Microsoft Teams.”
 In other words, people outside your organization can access existing teams and channels in teams.

 Use guest access to add an individual user (regardless of domain) to a team, where they can chat, call, meet, and collaborate on organizational files (stored in SharePoint or OneDrive for Business), using Microsoft 365 or Office 365 apps like Word, Excel or PowerPoint.
 A guest user can get almost the same Teams capabilities as a native team member.
 For more information, read Guest access in Teams.

 Guests are added to your organization’s Active Directory.

 To communicate with a guest, the guest must be signed in to Teams with their guest account.
 This means that a guest may need to sign out of their own Teams account to sign in to your Teams account, or switch organizations if they’re the same account.